-A New Jersey mayor has said one of five suspect devices found in a backpack near a train station exploded while a bomb squad robot was trying to disarm it.
+A New Jersey mayor said one of five devices found in a backpack near a train station has exploded while a bomb squad robot was attempting to disarm it.

-Christian Bollwage, the mayor of Elizabeth, New Jersey, said that the device exploded shortly after 12:30am local time on Monday.
+Elizabeth Mayor Christian Bollwage said that the device exploded shortly after 12:30 am local time on Monday.
 The FBI was leading the investigation and working to disarm the other four devices.

 There were no reports of injuries.
 Bollwage said to expect more detonations.

 Two men called police and reported seeing wires and a pipe coming out of a package after finding it around 8:30 pm on Sunday, the mayor said.

 Al Jazeera's Tom Ackerman, reporting from one of the stalled trains in nearby Metuchen, New Jersey said authorities had "suspended all services on trains south and west of New York City because of reports of a possible live bomb had been found in a trash can at the Elizabeth station".